 Steering Committee Members

-- Bonnie Anderson, President and CEO, Veracyte
+- Bonnie Anderson, Chairman of the Board and Chief Executive Officer, Veracyte

 - Kathy Behrens Wilsey, CEO and Founder, KEW Group